 Lesson #8 Build omnichannel solid experience

-It worked really well for us because of how customer centric our sales leader turned out to be.
-Sales is still very sales focused, and Support is still very support focused but we now share lots of the stuff that overlaps, like a great ops team to help forecasting demand, planning headcount, etc."
+It worked really well for us because of how customer-centric our sales leader turned out to be.
+Sales are still very sales-focused, and Support is still very support-focused but we now share lots of the stuff that overlaps, like a great ops team to help to forecast demand, planning headcount, etc."

 Lesson #9 Customer support is not a cost

 Jeff also shared a recent case of how customer support helped to significantly boost business metrics: "We have known for a while that most of the conversations that a customer will have with us happen within the first 24-48 hours.
 Almost all the conversations happen within the first 3 months.
 Then we looked up what were these conversations about and the main topic turned out to be onboarding, understanding the product, understanding the features, and really a lot of questions on how to get make the setup properly with all the installations and integrations.